thomasdrewthomas/azure-ai-translator-accelerators/deployment-scripts/terraform/README.md

 - [Terraform](https://www.terraform.io/downloads.html) installed locally.
 - Access to an Azure subscription.
 - A GitHub account and personal access token with necessary permissions.
+- An Azure storage account and container for Terraform state management (see [Terraform State Management](#terraform-state-management) section).

 ## Forking the Repository
 To begin, fork this repository to your own GitHub account: